 There are increasing opportunities to work for domestic customers in the expanding field of house interiors.
 This can include the restoration or maintenance of historically important buildings as part of a team made up of conservation officers, architects, designers and other professionals.

 Design directories, such as the Directory of Design Consultants, are useful for identifying design companies to target with a speculative CV or personal call.

-Large consultancies offer on-the-job training, some provide courses on subjects such as negotiation, marketing (particularly branding), website creation, CAD and software packages such as Photoshop, Flash and Illustrator.
+Large consultancies offer on-the-job training and some provide courses on subjects such as negotiation, marketing (particularly branding), website creation, CAD and software packages such as Photoshop, Flash and Illustrator.

-Continuing professional development (CPD) courses, including training seminars and workshops are accessible to members of the Chartered Society of Designers (CSD).
+Continuing professional development (CPD) courses, including training seminars and workshops are accessible to members of the CSD.
 Members are awarded a professional practice certificate to document this professional development.
-The CSD also offers a professional portfolio checking and updating service.

-Professional practice seminars on a range of subjects including business practice and regulatory matters are available throughout the year to member of the British Institute of Interior Design.
+Professional practice seminars on a range of subjects including business practice and regulatory matters are available throughout the year to members of the BIID.
 Members are required to undertake a certain amount of CPD each year to update personal and professional skills, as well as network and share ideas.

 Typically, interior designers spend the first five to ten years of their career developing and building on existing skills and knowledge, as well as gaining further experience.
 Beyond that, there is no definite or structured career path, and the extent and speed of career progression depends on the setting and your performance, aptitude and dedication.

 Newly qualified junior designers tend to work alongside more experienced colleagues.
-They are typically given responsibility for parts of a project and can also assist with gathering information and putting together 'mood' or 'sample' boards for presentations to clients.
-This can lead to more responsibility, depending on performance.
+You'll typically be given responsibility for parts of a project and can also assist with gathering information and putting together 'mood' or 'sample' boards for presentations to clients.
+This can lead to increased responsibility, depending on your performance.